davidchangoluisa/HRI-Customers-heatmaps/README.md

 **Testing the Customer Heatmap**

- Similarly as for the People Heatmap, the
+ Similarly as for the People Heatmap, the first argument correspond to the input video file and the second argument is the desired name for the resulting heatmap in video format.

 ```console
     python ./customer_heatmap.py test_videos/urban.mp4 urban_customers_heatmap